EldoTennis/Eldoraigne-Automations-Chatbot/project_charter/Project_Charter_v6.md

 ### 1.3.
 Success Criteria
 - The system can successfully identify a user's role and present them with the correct, role-specific menu.
+- The system can guide a committee member through the entire multi-step process of creating a social media communication post.
 - The system's configuration can be updated by editing a Google Sheet, without modifying the core n8n workflow.
+- The architecture is modular, allowing for future integration of new platforms (like WhatsApp).
 - All project artifacts are version-controlled in the central GitHub repository.

 ---

 ## 2. Business Requirements

+This section acts as the formal input from the project owner.
 - **BR-001: Core Mission:** The system shall provide automated and conversational capabilities for the Eldoraigne Tennis Club.
-- **BR-002: User Segmentation:** The system must identify and segment users into `committee`, `member`, and `unknown` roles with role-specific menus.
+- **BR-002: User Segmentation & Access Control:** The system must identify users and segment them into `committee`, `member`, and `unknown` roles.
-- **BR-003: Core Feature:** Committee members must have a feature to generate communications for social events.
+- **BR-003: Role-Based Menus:** Each user role must be presented with a unique, dynamic menu of options relevant to their role.
+- **BR-004: Committee Member Features:** Committee members shall have access to four main feature categories: "Duty Roster," "Communications," "Members," and "Treasurer," each with a corresponding sub-menu of actions.
-- **BR-004: Maintainability:** The system must be administered by a non-coder via Google Sheets.
+- **BR-005: System Administration & Maintainability:** The system must be designed to be administered by a non-coder via Google Sheets.
-- **BR-005: Platform Strategy:** The initial interface is a Telegram chatbot, but the architecture must be modular to support future platforms.
+- **BR-006: Platform Strategy:** The initial user interface will be a Telegram chatbot, with a modular architecture to support future platforms.
-- **BR-006: Technology Stack:** The system will use a self-hosted n8n.io instance, a Postgres SQL database, and Google Workspace.
+- **BR-007: Technology Stack:** The system will use a self-hosted n8n.io instance, a Postgres SQL database, and the club's existing Google Workspace subscription.
-- **BR-007: Version Control:** All project artifacts must be stored and version-controlled in a central GitHub repository.
+- **BR-008: Version Control:** All project artifacts must be stored and version-controlled in a central GitHub repository.
+- **BR-009: Secure Google Workspace Integration:** The system must interact with Google Workspace services securely, without using personal user accounts.

 ---

 ## 3. Core System Architecture

 ### 3.1.
 Architectural Pattern: The "Platform-Agnostic Adapter" Model
-The system uses two types of n8n workflows: **Adapters** (platform-specific) and a **Core Engine** (platform-agnostic logic).
+The system is composed of two distinct types of n8n workflows:
+- **Adapters:** Lightweight workflows for specific chat platforms (e.g., Telegram).
+They translate messages between the platform and the Core Engine.
+- **Core Engine:** A single, platform-agnostic workflow that contains all business logic, state management, and connections to data sources.

 ### 3.2.
 High-Level Design (Component Diagram)
 The canonical version of this diagram is maintained as a Mermaid `.mmd` file in the GitHub repository under `/architecture_diagrams/`.